This Directory has three main sections:

 Here is the website for the Cromwell Bottom Nature Reserve, which aims to bring back wildlife into Calderdale.
 The Nature Reserve is at Elland Road, Brighouse HD6 2RG.
 This is in Lower Calder Valley so strictly speaking, shouldn’t be on this website but hey ho.
 The Wildlife Group is a membership organisation, their webpage is here

-Upper Calderdale Wildlife Network aims to protect bio-diversity and is open to all wildlife enthusiasts.
+Upper Calderdale Wildlife Network is open to all wildlife enthusiasts.
+It helps to survey and protect wildlife and habitats in the Upper Calderdale area.
 They meet on the first Monday of the month at 7.30 p.m. in a Todmorden Pub.
 For info, contact Ms Penny Bennett, 01706-812480.
-They have been monitoring Walshaw Moor Estate burning each month.

 A variety of groups, organisations and businesses can help with reducing buildings’ carbon emissions and increasing their resource efficiency and energy efficiency.